GNtem2/Metaanalysis/README.md

 # Metaanalysis

 This project contains several metaanalyses in neurological diseases: Spot sign, Vertigo, Hypoxic-Coma and Coma.
 The projects are developed within the subfolders and grouped according to the type of meta-analysis: Proportions and Diagnostic Test.
+The work horse for meta-analysis is metafor (http://www.metafor-project.org/doku.php/analyses)

 ## PRISMA